LeeMoriya/Forecast/README.md

 1. Install Partiality for Rain World.
 2. Drop Downpour.dll and its requirements above into your Mods folder.
 3. Tick the mods in the Partiality Launcher and click 'Apply Mods'.

+## Compatibility
+The mod is currently known to be incompatible with the following:
+- MoodMod

+If you are aware of any other incompatible mods, please let me know and I'll list them here.

 ## Credits
 Special thanks to Slime_Cubed for helping improve performance.